CMET-UGent/CMETNGS/README.md

 ## Available functions

-For more details on a function just call `?functionname`
+For more details on a function call `?functionname`

 Function name | Description
 --------------|-------------